PacktPublishing/Fundamentals-of-Analytics-Engineering/chapter_8/guides/setting_up_dbt_cloud.md

 ## Potential issues

+Note the following potential issues if you are having trouble with dbt Cloud in the chapter.

 ### Errors in the connection to BigQuery

 If you encounter errors while trying to preview the query results, these are likely due to an